Luchador/GUD/tools/geditor/docs/UV_CYLINDER.md

 the border encloses the range valid for every displayed face.
 It remains visible without a shared texture preview and with opacity set to 0%.

+## Planar mapping at a fixed texel size

+**Use texel size** sits between **Axis** and **Texel size**.
+It starts unchecked and retains its state while GEditor is running.
+When checked, **X-axis**, **Y-axis**, **Z-axis**, and **Best Fit** use the entered physical texel size instead of fitting the selected faces into 0-1.

+The existing **Texel size (cm)** value is centimeters per texel, the reciprocal of texels/cm.
+For example, **4** means 0.25 texels/cm: a 32 x 32 image repeats every 128 cm.
+Texture width and height affect the number of UV repeats; the physical texel scale is the same in both directions, including rectangular images and selections with different texture dimensions.
+BG positions include room origins and level scale.
+Model UVs use the model's units, as indicated by the field label.

+Projection uses all displayed faces.
+The projected minimum starts at U=V=0;
+Best Fit measures distances on its fitted plane.
+Angled faces can still be foreshortened by planar projection.
+Unchecking the box restores the existing uniform fit centered in 0-1, and ignores the size field for planar operations.
+Changing the checkbox alone does not edit UVs.
+Each mapping uses normal Undo/Redo and Save Project.
+Out-of-range mappings are rejected together;
+increase Texel size or project a smaller selection to fit native S/T limits.

 ## Cylindrical unwrap

 Select the complete **uncapped side wall** of one cylinder in face mode, open Tools > UV Editor, choose **Axis** and **Texel size (cm)**, then click **Cylindrical**.
 The operation uses all faces displayed in the UV Editor, independently of the selected UV vertices.
+It always uses Texel size; the checkbox controls planar mapping only.

 - **Auto** derives the axis from the two open rims, using their area centroids and rim planes to handle both tall and short cylinders.